 - Create subcategories within larger categories to further refine your font organization.

-4. Font Selection and Licensing - (Less Common)
+5. Font Selection and Licensing - (Not Recommended)

 - Create groups to ensure you have the necessary licensing rights for the fonts you plan to use.